 Table of Contents

-There are four types of tap water contaminants to be aware of: physical, chemical, biological and radiological.
+There are four types of contaminants found in the average public water system: physical, chemical, biological and radiological.

 Here’s what you should know about each of them:

 Physical contaminants, as the name suggests, alter the physical appearance of water.
 These drinking water contaminants may cause water to take on a cloudy appearance, and you may even be able to see sediment floating on the surface of the water.